dfbr/pythonLessons/Lessons/whatIsPython.md

 ## What does a Python script look like?

-A Python script is a text file so you, as a human can read it.
+A Python script is a text file so you, as a human can read it as well as the computer being able to interpret it.

 The following is a complete Python script

 ```python
 """